stevedonovan/Lake/doc/index.md

 Please note that global variables affecting the build should be changed using `set_flags()`

 This feature naturally interacts with cross-compilation.
 If the global `PREFIX` was set to `arm-linux` then the compiler becomes `arm-linux-gcc` etc.  The release directory would become `arm-linux-release`.

-`odir` can explicitly be set to a directory name.
-Due to tool limitations, `lake` cannot combine multiple files in a single compilation if `odir` is set.
+`odir` (alias `output_directory`) can explicitly be set to a directory name.

 ### Shared Libraries

 Unix shared libraries and Windows DLLs are similar, in the sense that both orcas and sharks are efficient underwater predators but are still very different animals.

 Consider `lib1.c` in `examples/lib1`; the lakefile is simply: